 Electric space heaters are usually portable and can be moved from room to room.
 These kinds of space heaters use electricity to power a heating element, similar to how a toaster or clothes iron works.
 Electric space heaters are usually very cheap to buy, but they can be costly to run because they draw a lot of electrical power.
 For example, a standard 1,500-watt electric space heater needs a 15-amp branch circuit, which adds a considerable amount of load to your home’s electrical grid.

-One other form of direct eating system is a wood or pellet stove.
+One other form of direct heating system is a wood or pellet stove.
 These kinds of systems are typically used in rural areas that may not have hookups to a local electrical or gas grid.
 Wood and pellets are usually much cheaper than gas or electricity, but burning wood releases many pollutants into the air.
 Newer models of wood stoves burn much cleaner, and pellet stoves are generally less polluting.

 Solar heating systems are one of the newest or oldest heating systems, depending on how you look at it.
 People have been using direct sunlight to heat their homes virtually forever.
 Modern solar systems are efficient and powerful enough to match the output of gas and electric-powered heating systems.